makerdao/dockerized-auction-keeper/README.md

 - All logs from the keeper are saved and appended to a single `auction-keeper-flip-ETH-A.log` file

 - Create a a folder in the root directory of the repo called `secrets`
-- place unlocked keystore and password file for account address under `secrets` directory
+- Place unlocked keystore and password file for account address under `secrets` directory
-- configure following variables in `environment_flip.sh` file:
+- Configure following variables in `environment_flip.sh` file:
     - `SERVER_ETH_RPC_HOST`: URL to ETH Parity node.
 If using parity from this repository use `http://parity`
     - `SERVER_ETH_RPC_PORT`: ETH RPC port
     - `ETHGASSTATION_API_KEY`: eth gas station API KEY, can be applied for at https://data.concourseopen.com/